Ruth Ware: Writing Process in LockdownOct 04, 2020

-Regardless, it was a format I returned to again in my new novel One by One, which takes place in an isolated ski chalet in the aftermath of an avalanche.
+Regardless, it was a format I returned to again in my new novel, the psychological thriller One by One, which takes place in an isolated ski chalet in the aftermath of an avalanche.
 Guests and staff are confined to what was once an enviable location but is now a slowly cooling deathtrap – and one by one, people begin to die.

 This time however, there was a difference.
 I wrote the novel in 2019, but I edited it in early 2020 – just as we were entering lockdown.

 Editing my newest book during lockdown

 Like many other authors, I found I could not write during lockdown.

 There was something about the enforced loneliness but also the enforced company – the house was full of my family, but at the same time I was deprived of many of my usual sources of inspiration: overheard conversations, people-watching, strange encounters.

 There was no room for human interest stories in the news or on Twitter, only the hypnotically awful unfurling of pages of graphs and stats and figures.

 Writing, for me anyway, requires a strange dance between the two halves of my brain.